 - Prepare the Competition Switch by plugging in one end of the Ethernet cable to any one of the 4 ports at the top of the switch, then set the left-hand switch to "Disable" and the right-hand switch to "Autonomous". - 2.
 Plug the other end of the Ethernet cable into the joystick.
 The cable should be plugged into the port labeled "Competition".
 The Competition port is the widest port on the top of the joystick, between the two pairs of shoulder buttons.
-If the team is using a Partner Joystick, plug the Ethernet cable into the primary joystick, not the Partner Joystick. - 3.
-Ask the team to turn on the robot and the joystick.
+If the team is using a Partner Joystick, plug the Ethernet cable into the primary joystick, not the Partner Joystick. - Ask the team to turn on the robot and the joystick.
 Allow for the two to connect to each other. - 4.
 Ask the team if they have an autonomous loaded onboard.
 If they do not, skip the next step and inform them that if they decide to put an autonomous on board, the team must return to the inspector to have the autonomous verified.
 Make a note on the inspection checklist. - 5.
 Set the left-hand switch to "Enable" and verify the following: - The autonomous does run. - The driver CANNOT control the robot using the joystick.
 The robot only operates under the control of its pre-programmed autonomous instructions.
 Easy way to check is to have the team wiggle the sticks.
 The robot should not respond to that input. - 6.
-Set the left-hand switch to "Disable". - 7.
-Set the right-hand switch to "Driver".
+Set the left-hand switch to "Disable".
+Ask the team to wiggle their sticks again.
+The robot must not respond to that input or move any mechanism.

-- 8. Set the left-hand switch to "Enable" and verify the following: - The driver CAN control the robot using the joystick.
+- 7. Set the right-hand switch to "Driver". - 8.
+Set the left-hand switch to "Enable" and verify the following: - The driver CAN control the robot using the joystick.
 Again, easy way to check is to have the team wiggle the sticks.
 The robot's wheels should respond to that input. - 9.
 Set the left-hand switch to "Disable" and allow the team to turn off the robot and joystick. - 10.
 Disconnect the Ethernet cable from the joystick.